 You can run any division/class you choose if your vehicle meets the basic rules and safety standards.
 Most drivers choose to start in the Street division because it is the easiest path to ice race.
 Your vehicle doesn’t need any modifications and you are required to race on the tires you drive to the event on.
 Please see the rule book for more tire specifications.

 The process to race is fairly simple.
-You must register online prior to the weekend of the event.
+You must register online prior to the weekend of the event (by noon on Friday).
 We recommend being at the lake as early as possible to get through the check in lines before the driver’s meeting.
-Our Gang starts operations at 7:30 am and Check In closes at 9 am.
+Our Gang starts operations at 7:30 am and Check In closes at 8:30 am.
 The first step is to get a Tech inspection.
 An Our Gang Member will check your vehicle and tires to make sure you’re in compliance with our rules and you can race safely.
 Most Street participants easily pass this inspection in less than 5 minutes.
 (Once you’ve had an inspection for the season, you WILL NOT need another formal inspection).
 Then you take your tech sticker to the Check In trailer.
 You’ll need to fill out a waiver here.
 (Once you’ve filled out a waiver for the season, you WILL NOT have to fill out another one.)
 Our Treasurer will then take your waiver and provide a driver’s number for staging.
 You will need to attend the Driver’s Meeting to hear rules, which tracks will be run and any other important announcements for the day.
 Our Vice President presents the Driver’s Meeting.
 Afterwards, the races will start.